 Diabetic neuropathy typically starts in your toes,

 feet or ankles and creeps up your body as the condition worsens, he says.

 However, nerve damage also can affect your hands and wrists as well as your

 How to avoid diabetic neuropathy

-Up to 70 percent of people with diabetes have some kind of nerve damage, reports the National Institute of Diabetes and Digestive and Kidney Diseases
+About one-third to one-half of people with diabetes have some kind of nerve damage, reports the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 Bad news, good news